 Students must take at least nine semester credits or the equivalent of legal specialty courses through synchronous instruction.

-The maximum credits allowed for transfer for this program would be 30 credits.
+The maximum credits allowed for transfer for this program is 90 credits.

 Applications are accepted continuously throughout the year.

 Transcripts can be submitted electronically or by mail.
 To see if your transcript(s) can be ordered electronically, visit the links below and search for your previous school(s).

 If you do not see your past school(s) listed on either site, please contact the school(s) directly.
 Then, mail your sealed, unopened, official transcripts to:

 Please mail sealed, unopened, official transcripts to:

 Office of Admissions